tari-project/tari/RFC/src/RFC-0201_TariScript.md

 * The script (hash) must be committed to the blockchain.
 * The script must not be malleable in any way without invalidating the transaction.
-* The creator of the UTXO must commit to and sign the script (hash).
+* We must be able to prove that the UTXO owner provides the script hash and no-one else.
+* The scripts and their redeeming inputs must be stored on the block chain.

+The next section discusses the specific proposals for achieving these requirements.

+## Protocol modifications

+At a high level, Tari script works as follows:

-The script commitment, which can be adequately represented by the hash of the canonical serialisation of the script in binary, could be placed in the transaction kernel, or in a dedicated merkle mountain range for scripts.
+* The script commitment, which can be adequately represented by the hash of the canonical serialisation of the script in binary, is recorded in the transaction kernel.

-Range proofs are not malleable because one must have knowledge of the UTXO blinding factor in order to generate a valid range proof.
-However, it's trivial to replace scripts with other valid scripts, potentially to the point that miners or malicious actors could take the UTXO for themselves.

-Therefore, it's imperative the UTXO creator sign the script.
+* An additional merkle mountain range committing the script history is necessary to prevent miners rewriting the script hash history during chain re-orgs.
+* An additional secret key is provided by UTXO owners that signs both the script and the input data (if any) when it is spent.

-Further, this signature must be present in the _kernel_ in some form, otherwise miners will be able to remove the script via cut-through, whereas kernels never get pruned.
+Note that, at the outset, the signatures must be present in the _kernel_ in some form, otherwise miners will be able to remove the script via cut-through, whereas kernels never get pruned.

+### UTXO data commitments

 One approach to commit to the script hashes is to modify the output commitments using a variation of the [data commitments] approach first suggested by [Phyro](https://github.com/phyro).
 In this approach, when creating a new UTXO, the owner also calculates the hash of the locking script, _s_, such that `s = H(script)`.
 The script hash gets stored in the UTXO itself.

-## Protocol modifications
+Using this approach, the script hash is bound to the UTXO via the UTXO commitment.
+In combination with the signature, this makes it non-malleable insofar as the UTXO itself is non-malleable.

 There are several changes to the protocol data structures that must be made to allow this scheme to work.
 The first is a relatively minor adjustment to the output commitment.

 The second is an addition of several pieces of data to the transaction kernel.

 The third is the addition of a new section in the transaction and block definition to hold the script data.

 Finally, the balance and signature consensus rules must be updated to account for these changes.